Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-sdk-azure-install.md

 ms.assetid:
 ---

-# Install Azure libraries for .NET
+# Azure libraries for .NET

 Use the Azure libraries for .NET to manage, integrate, and consume Azure services in your .NET applications.